MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Closing the deal refers to the process of finalizing the agreement with a client or decision-makers after an opportunity is won.
 It involves confirming acceptance, negotiating terms if necessary, preparing and signing the contract, and setting up the required arrangements for the project or business.

-### Collections cases

-During collection-related activities with your customers, you may want to track the details of the work and conversations you have with your customers.
-In Dynamics 365, you manage the collections process with cases.

-For simple processes, you can use case management in Dynamics 365 Finance.
-In Finance, you must plan how you want to [classify the collections work](/dynamics365/finance/accounts-receivable/set-up-collections#set-up-a-collections-case-category).
-You can specify different approval processes for different types of cases.

-For more complex processes, you might want to use [case management](/dynamics365/customer-service/overview-cases) in Dynamics 365 Customer Service.

-You may also use a combination of both products with [dual-write](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-overview) to keep case data synchronized between Finance and Customer Service.

 ### Collection letters or dunning notes

 A collection letter, or dunning note, is a document that communicates to a customer that one or more [invoices](#invoice) are past due.
 The document informs the customer of options to make a payment and settle the account.
 Some countries/regions may require collection letters to be sent prior to legal action being taken for overdue invoices.